Four Seasons: Variations in American Vitalist Film Comedy

-And thus with an overwhelming pattern of vitalist Langerian Winter humor already established, we come to Dance.
+And thus with an overwhelming pattern of vitalist Langerian Winter humor already established, we come to the Spirit of Dance, the Gladness Impulse of Fiddler on the Roof.
 Dance is the kinesthetic work of winter, of a community confined.
 As such, it is a community activity; in Winter Vitalism, Dance expresses a life Spirit.
 Watch the DVD trailers instead of choosing “play,” and the Dance centrality in Fiddler is everywhere apparent: Tevye’s dance monologues in and around God, the Jewish/Russian choreographic tour de force of the mozel tov tavern scene, the bottle dance of the wedding, Chaveleh’s ballet with her sisters, Perchik’s new dance with Hodel and then his revolutionizing dance at Tzeitel’s wedding culminating in the Rabbi’s personal involvement and implied blessing.

 So many of these are such culminating points of expressive dance as cinematic theatre that we will not belabor their vitalist humor beyond saying that Dance’s essence is life in motion and that the humor of these dances is the humor of extraordinary life appreciated purely for itself.